sentriz/reboodt/README.md

     ".help [command]" ... returns help for a command if provided. otherwise, list commands ".join #channel"  ... joins a #channel
-    ".quit [message]" ... quit the current server with an optional message
+    ".quit [message]" ... quit the current server with an optional message ".reload"         ... reload all plugins in the plugins directory

 Variables
 -----------